Sparse PCA: A New Scalable Estimator Based On Integer Programming: Introduction

 In terms of statistical properties, we establish an estimation error bound as $ |\sin\angle(\hat{u},u^*)|\lesssim \sqrt{s^2\log p/n}$ where $\hat{u}$ is the estimated PC by our method, when $u^*$ is $s$-sparse.
-Importantly, we also establish a novel oracle-type inequality where the underlying $u^*$ need not be $s$-sparse.
-This shows that exact sparsity on $u^*$ is not needed to achieve the rate $s^2\log p/n$ as long as the PC is close enough to a vector with $s$ nonzeros (this is made precise later).
-Our analysis is different from the work of \citet{johnstone2009consistency} who assume a certain decay for the coordinates of $u^*$.
-In terms of variable selection, under certain regularity conditions, our method recovers the support of $u^*$ correctly with high probability if $n\gtrsim s^2\log p$.
-We also derive error bounds for an approximate solution available from our framework\footnote{Our MIP-based algorithms deliver optimality certificates (available from dual bounds) along the course of the algorithm.
-These optimality certificates appear in the statistical error bounds of approximate solutions available from our optimization criterion.} which can be useful in practice, especially if a practitioner decides to use an approximate solution returned by our method.
+Importantly, we also establish a novel oracle-type inequality where the underlying covariance model can be different from a (sparse) spiked covariance model.
+This shows that we continue to obtain an estimation error rate of $s^2\log p/n$ even if the underlying covariance model deviates from a spiked covariance model (as long as the deviation is not too much --- this will be made precise later).
+Our analysis is different from the work of \cite{johnstone2009consistency} who assume a certain decay for the coordinates of $u^*$.
+In terms of variable selection, under certain regularity conditions, our method recovers the full support of $u^*$ correctly with high probability if $n\gtrsim s\log p$.
+Moreover, for our estimator, the minimum signal strength required for full support recovery is weaker compared to the existing work such as~\citep{deshpande2016sparse,bresler-10.5555/3327546.3327752,amini2009}.
+In particular, we show an example where our estimator can provably recover the correct support while existing guarantees for common SPCA estimators fall short.
+We also derive error bounds and support recovery guarantees for an approximate solution available from our optimization framework\footnote{Our MIP-based algorithms deliver optimality certificates (available from dual bounds) along the course of the algorithm.
+These optimality certificates appear in the statistical error bounds of approximate solutions available from our optimization criterion.} which can be useful in practice, especially if a practitioner decides to use an approximate solution available from our MIP framework under computational constraints.